devpi/devpi/README.rst

-devpi: managing and serving Python release processes
+devpi: PyPI server and packaging/testing/release tool
 ===================================================================

 ``devpi`` is a meta package installing two other packages: